 Klytie was a figure in Ancient Greek mythology, one of the oceanids, a daughter of Oceanus who fell in love with the sun god, Apollo.
 Each day she would watch him cross the sky in his chariot of fire.
 There is a darker version of this story, that Klytie was a demented stalker bunny-boiler whose jealousy brought about the horrific death of a love rival.
-A gentler version of the story says that Apollo could not come closer to her without destroying her, but when she died, he changed her into a sunflower so she could watch him forever, and understand that his love was constant and that he would never desert her absolutely.
+A gentler version of the story says that Apollo could not come closer without destroying her, but when she died, he changed her into a sunflower so she could watch him forever, and understand that his love was constant, and he would never desert her absolutely.

 Klytie stands and tracks the sun